A Markov Decision Process Framework for Early Maneuver Decisions in Satellite Collision Avoidance: Abstract

 \section{Abstract}

-This work presents a Markov decision process (MDP) framework to model decision-making for collision avoidance maneuver (CAM) and a reinforcement learning policy gradient (RL-PG) algorithm to train an autonomous guidance policy using historic CAM data.
-In addition to maintaining acceptable collision risks, this approach seeks to minimize the average fuel consumption of CAMs by making \emph{early} maneuver decisions.
+We develop a Markov decision process (MDP) framework to autonomously make guidance decisions for satellite collision avoidance maneuver (CAM) and a reinforcement learning policy gradient (RL-PG) algorithm to enable direct optimization of guidance policy using historic CAM data.
+In addition to maintaining acceptable collision risks, this approach seeks to minimize the average propellant consumption of CAMs by making \emph{early} maneuver decisions.
 We model CAM as a continuous state, discrete action and finite horizon MDP, where the critical decision is determining \emph{when} to initiate the maneuver.
-The MDP model also incorporates analytical models for conjunction risk, propellant consumption, and transit orbit geometry.
-The Markov policy effectively trades-off maneuver delay---which improves the reliability of conjunction risk indicators---with propellant consumption---which increases with decreasing maneuver time.
-Using historical data of tracked conjunction events, we verify this framework and conduct an extensive ablation study on the hyper-parameters used within the MDP.
-On synthetic conjunction events, the trained policy significantly minimizes both the overall and average propellant consumption per CAM when compared to a conventional cut-off policy that initiates maneuvers $24$ hours before the time of closest approach (TCA).
-On historical conjunction events, the trained policy consumes more propellant overall but reduces the average propellant consumption per CAM.
-For both historical and synthetic conjunction events, the trained policy achieves equal if not higher overall collision risk guarantees.
+The MDP models decision rewards using analytical models of collision risk, propellant consumption, and transit orbit geometry.
+By deciding to maneuver earlier than conventional methods, the Markov policy effectively favors CAMs that achieve comparable rates of collision risk reduction while consuming less propellant.
+Using historical data of tracked conjunction events, we verify this framework and conduct an extensive parameter-sensitivity study.
+When evaluated on synthetic conjunction events, the trained policy consumes significantly less propellant overall and per maneuver in comparison to a conventional cut-off policy that initiates maneuvers $24$ hours before the time of closest approach (TCA).
+On historical conjunction events, the trained policy consumes more propellant overall but consumes less propellant per maneuver.
+For both historical and synthetic conjunction events, the trained policy is slightly more conservative in identifying conjunctions events that warrant CAMs in comparison to cutoff policies.